Masala Rice Recipe

 Cooked masala rice.

-Step 11: Gently fluff the rice with a fork (never a spoon, a spoon breaks the grains) and garnish with 2 tablespoons of chopped cilantro.
+Step 11: Open the lid and gently fluff the rice with a fork (never a spoon; a spoon breaks the grains), then garnish with 2 tablespoons of chopped cilantro.
+You can also garnish the rice with a few lime wedges and green chilies.
 Serve hot.

 Ready masala rice fluffed with a fork.